 1. I’ve never filed bankruptcy.
 Where do I begin?

 If you have substantial debts, or are faced with a repossession or foreclosure, or creditors are suing you, you may be a candidate for bankruptcy.
 The first step is to assess what debts you have, and how much, and to get an idea of your monthly income and expenses.
-Next, schedule an appointment with our office for a free consultation so that an attorney can review your financial information.
+Next, schedule an appointment with our office for a free evaluation so that an attorney can review your financial information.

 2. I work during business hours.
 When and where can I meet with an attorney?